UzairJ99/my-pokedex/README.md

 Containerization: Docker for consistent environment setup and easy deployment

+Testing: Unit tests developed using Jest to test React components such as PokeStat to ensure correct data is being displayed.
+These tests are also ran on every deployment through the dockerfile.

 CI/CD: GitHub Actions for automated builds, tests, and deployments

 ## Project Goals
 Improve Performance: Caching with Redis reduces response times and minimizes API requests.
+I used lodash as well to debounce API calls.
+This allows further reduction of API calls on change handlers.

 Scalability: Docker enables easy scaling and deployment to various environments.